 In short, the advantages conferred by higher levels of g are successively larger in successively more complex jobs, tasks, and settings.
 Greater experience and other favorable personal traits can compensate to some extent for lower levels of g, but they can never negate the disadvantages of information processing that is slow or error prone.
 In essence, brighter workers always have a stronger tail wind at their backs.
-To the extent that everyday tasks mirror tasks performed for pay, such tailwinds are felt in many spheres of life g Is a Highly Heritable Ability and Not Permanently Influenced by Family Advantage
+To the extent that everyday tasks mirror tasks performed for pay, such tailwinds will be felt in many spheres of life.

+g Is a Highly Heritable Ability and Not Permanently Influenced by Family Advantage

 Another crucial fact is that g is highly heritable and not permanently affected by the rearing circumstances that siblings share (Bouchard, 1998; Plomin et al., 2001).
 (Heritability is the proportion of observed variation in a characteristic that is due to genetic variation in the particular population studied.)
-The heritability of general intelligence ranges from 20% in infancy to 40% in early childhood, 60% in adolescence, and 80% in mid to late adulthood.
+The heritability of general intelligence ranges from 20% in infancy, to 40% in early childhood, 60% in adolescence, and 80% in mid to late adulthood.
 Not only do environmental effects tend to dissipate with age, but one class of them disappears almost completely-the effects of shared family circumstances (e.g., parents' education, income, and childrearing practices).
 (These data pertain primarily to the middle 80% of family environments in developed nations and therefore do not reflect the possible effects of extremely deprived or privileged upbringing.)
 Whereas up to 25% of IQ differences at ages 4-6 can be traced to shared family characteristics (with another 35% to nonshared environments and measurement error), both longitudinal and cross-sectional studies have estimated that shared family environments account for virtually no IQ differences by late adolescence.
 The only environments that create lasting differences in g are thus those that siblings do not share and that affect individuals only one person at a time.
-(We still know little, however, about what the specific nonshared factors might be; Rodgers, Rowe, & May, 1994.)
-These behavior genetic results do not mean that environments are unimportant but only that one large class of environmental factors-shared family background-cannot explain the large, lasting individual differences in intelligence in a population.
+(We still know little, however, about what the specific non-shared factors might be [Rodgers, Rowe, & May, 1994].)
+These behavior genetic results do not mean that environments are unimportant, but only that one large class of environmental factors-shared family background-cannot explain the large lasting individual differences in intelligence in a population.
 From adolescence on, siblings are similar in IQ only for genetic reasons.
 Class-based theories of social inequality are mistaken when they assume otherwise.

 On the other hand, siblings differ for both genetic and (non-shared) environmental reasons.
 The laws of genetic transmission guarantee that biological siblings will share only 50% of their segregating genes with each other, on average, and that they will share exactly 50% of their genes with each parent.
-Thus, even when traits are 100% heritable, the correlations between siblings and between parents and their children are at most only around .50.
-(Assortative mating, which exists for IQ, would cause these correlations to increase somewhat; Jensen, 1978).
-Even in childhood, siblings differ by an average of about 12 IQ points, which is two thirds the average difference between strangers (17 points; Jensen, 1980, p.
-43; Plomin & DeFries, 1980).

-g Is at the Center of the Causal Nexus for Socioeconomic Success and Pathology in Adulthood
+Thus, even if IQ were 100% heritable, the IQs of siblings and of parents and their children could correlate at most only .5.
+Even in childhood, siblings differ by an average of 11-12 IQ points, which is two-thirds the average difference between strangers (17 points; Jensen, 1980, p.
+43). g Is at the Center of the Causal Nexus for Socioeconomic Success and Pathology in Adulthood positively and the pathologies negatively.
+Social scientists usually argue that differences in family advantage are the chief cause of these inequalities among the adult offspring.
+They likewise tend to think of high IQ as just one more consequence of advantaged rearing environments, and therefore as one of various mechanisms by which social advantage is transmitted from parent to child.

 Education, occupation, and income are moderately intercorrelated and therefore form a nexus of success.
 Chronic unemployment, poverty, single parenthood, and criminality likewise form a nexus of social pathology.
-All these adult outcomes correlate with family background, the successes positively and the pathologies negatively.
-Social scientists usually argue that differences in family advantage are the chief cause of these inequalities among the adult offspring.
-They likewise tend to think of high IQ as just one more consequence of advantaged rearing environments and therefore as one of various mechanisms by which social advantage is transmitted from parent to child.
+All these adult outcomes correlate with family background, the successes